-The Alexander Majors House is one of surviving antebellum houses in the Kansas City area and is on the National Register of Historic Places.
-Majors built the house in 1856, on a 300-acre farm.
-It served as both a family home and headquarters for a successful freighting company.
-Today, Major’s property would span north-south from 75th to 89th, and east-west from Summit to State Line.
-The house faces west, looking out over what was then Kansas Territory.
+The Alexander Majors House is one only four surviving antebellum houses in Kansas City, Missouri, and is on the National Register of Historic Places.
+Built in 1856 for the family of Alexander Majors, the house served as both a family home and as the headquarters for Majors’ successful freighting company.
+The Majors House was built facing westward, overlooking what was then the Kansas Territory.

-The property ran alongside a dirt path leading from West Port Landing to the original Santa Fe Trail.
-That dirt path is now known as State Line Road.
-Being an astute business person, Majors constructed his house right on the edge of the United States, enabling him to conduct business on leased property in what was then Kansas Territory.
+Alexander Majors’ farm ran alongside a dirt road leading from Westport Landing to the original Santa Fe Trail.
+That dirt path is now known as State Line Road – the boundary between Kansas and Missouri.
+Majors deliberately built his home mere feet from what was then the national border of the United States, symbolically looking westward.
+His house’s strategic location enabled him to conduct business on leased property in the Kansas Territory.
 On this leased property Majors had huge corrals, grazing lands, oxen pens, barns, and wagon and blacksmith shops.
-This allowed him to graze his oxen in Kansas Territory, thus avoiding taxation as livestock was not taxed in the territory.
+Family legend has it that Majors did this because goods in the Territory were not taxed, making him a very shrewd businessman.

 It is likely that enslaved people performed much of the construction of the Majors House, as was the case for many similar homes in Missouri.
 The house is T-shaped, built of heavy oak timbers and square nails.
 The home is a modified Greek revival style and its facade features an unusual two-story, recessed porch.
 Although census records reveal that Majors and his family owned 16 or 17 slaves in 1860, we have no way of knowing where on his large farms their dwellings would have been located.

 | The Majors property, with the house visible in

 the background, c.
 1910.